 One of the last canyons on the Rio Bobos

-With mole, markets, and Monte Alban calling our names, we were off the next morning to Oaxaca.
+Monte Alban calling our names, we were off the next morning to Oaxaca.
 The Oaxaca markets are known as the best in the country with blocks of everything you can think of.
 It was easy to spend an entire day exploring, shopping, and sampling yummy food (although neither of us could muster up the courage to try chapulinas - roasted grasshoppers with chile).

 Oaxaca